instana/ruby-sensor/.tekton/README.md

 #### Create the GitHub PR pipeline

-Create the new pipeline, which executes the previously created `ruby-tracer-ci-pipeline`, wrapped around with GitHub Check status reporting tasks.
+Create the new pipeline, which executes the previously created `ruby-tracer-ci-pipeline`, removes the currency report tasks and wraps the unittest jobs with GitHub Check status reporting tasks.
 As long as [Pipelines in Pipelines]( https://tekton.dev/docs/pipelines/pipelines-in-pipelines/), remains an unimplemented `alpha` feature in Tekton, we will need the [yq](https://github.com/mikefarah/yq) (at least `4.0`)